Welcome to Ethical & Holistic

 As we mentioned in the beginning of this guide, SEO efforts work towards getting ranked in the organic search results in Google and other search engines.

 If you are looking for instant results in the meantime, try Google Ads.

 Google Ads can help bridge the gap while your SEO efforts start to pay off.
 You will show up in search results immediately, and get some traffic to your website.

 Your ads with Google (and your SEO) will both be affected if the wrong kind of people are being sent to your site.

-Your ads will perform badly, you will be paying for something ineffective, and people will bounce away from your site, sending bad signals to Google.
+If you don’t target the right audience (people who want your service or product), your ads may perform badly, you’ll be paying for something ineffective, and people might bounce away from your site, sending bad signals to Google.
 Sometimes the more niche keywords can perform better, especially if you have a small budget.
-Just keep in mind: the keyword someone is searching needs to directly match the page you’re sending someone to.
+Keep in mind: the keyword someone is searching needs to directly match the page you’re sending them to.

-Now that we’ve got a foundation laid and the three main areas of SEO outlined for you, let’s get into the nitty-gritty and explain individual strategies and methods.
+Now that we’ve got a good SEO foundation laid and the three main areas of SEO outlined for you, let’s get into the nitty-gritty and explain individual strategies and methods.